 Incorporating sensory details is a surefire way to add a sense of “showing” to your story.
 Sensory details are those that apply to the five senses, and this will help you frame your writing in a way that appeals to those senses.

-Think about your character’s senses.
+When you craft your character outline, think about your character’s senses.
 What are they seeing, feeling, smelling, tasting, or hearing?

 #4 – Use beats to replace adverbs and dialogue tags